Post image

 • Potential ethical problems with hiring in countries with few labor protections

-2. Research Rural Onshoring
+2. Research Rural Onshoring:

 Rural outsourcing, sometimes called “onshoring,” is often same-country talent sourcing with an emphasis on recruiting talent from within your country’s borders but outside the usual, often expensive, urban centers.
 Onshoring has many of the benefits of other forms of outsourcing, as well as the following: